javascript-2020/code-projects/http-file-upload/README.md

 -p port

-sets the port the server listens on
+sets the port the server listens on, default 3000
 <br>
 <br>